3mdeb/news-and-ideas/blog/content/post/2019-04-12-xen-debugging-and-development-environment.md

 (
 ```

-Always the same character, it seems to start printing `(XEN) Brought up 4
+Always the same place in code, it seems to start printing `(XEN) Brought up 4
 CPUs`, so suspicious code is probably right after [this log](https://xenbits.xen.org/gitweb/?p=xen.git;a=blob;f=xen/arch/x86/setup.c;h=468e51efef7a848f24acab43d69d74ab126b4b0e;hb=4507bb6ae2b778a484394338452546c1e4fc6ae5#l1544).

+We started to write that post quite long ago, but because recent Xen 4.12
+release we decide to get back to problem and see what is the current state.

+# Debugging environment considerations

 Because of that I decided to debug Xen, but first I had to get through
 compilation and deployment procedure.
 In general I saw couple options for